KDE/krita/3rdparty/README.md

 3. Make sure you have a compiler:
     * Linux: gcc, minimum version 4.8
     * OSX: clang, you need to install xcode for this
-    * Windows: MSVC 2015 Community Edition: https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx or MingW (http://tdm-gcc.tdragon.net/, version 5.1).
+    * Windows: (http://tdm-gcc.tdragon.net/, version 5.1).
 MSVC cannot build G'Mic correctly.
+For some reason, cmake wants to use nmake even when using mingw, so copy mingw32-make.exe to nmake.exe.
 4. If you compile Qt on Windows, you will also need Python 2.7: https://www.python.org/download/releases/2.7/.
 Make sure to have python.exe in your path.

 == Setup your environment ==